checkmobi/remote-config-sdk-android/README.md

 ### Overview

-CheckMobi Remote Config SDK for Android allows the users to integrate CheckMobi validation methods on Android in a very efficient and flexible manner without wasting their time for write the logic for any validation flow.
+CheckMobi Remote Config SDK for Android allows the users to integrate CheckMobi validation methods on Android in a very efficient and flexible manner without wasting their time to write the logic for any validation flow.

 ### Features